KittMedia/action-wsc-package-create/README.md

 ## Usage and restrictions

-Due to restrictions of GitHub Actions, the package itself is only attached to releases.
+Due to restrictions of GitHub Actions, the package itself cannot be accessed directly.
 If you need the for every commit, you can, for instance, send them via SSH/SCP.
 To do so, follow these instructions:

 ### Variables